Cyberlorians/Articles/MDI-Hardened-Environments.md

 }
 ```

-#Set gMSA $Identity with permission to logon as batch for Domain Contollers
+**4** - *Set gMSA $Identity with [permission](https://learn.microsoft.com/en-us/defender-for-identity/deploy/create-directory-service-account-gmsa#verify-that-the-gmsa-account-has-the-required-rights).

-!!Verify!! that the newly created gMSA account has the [log on as a service](https://docs.microsoft.com/en-us/defender-for-identity/directory-service-accounts#verify-that-the-gmsa-account-has-the-required-rights-if-needed) permission to all MDI machines. *Disclaimer* - add this to the Domain Controller OS Based STIG and if using in conjunction with ADFS, then add to the ADFS OS Based STIG as well.
-I cannot stress how important this step is.
-In the past, this step was missing from current docs and I am happing that it has been added but it is still an easy oversight.
-If this is NOT in place, nothing will work!
+***Note: Add this to the Domain Controller OS-Based STIG, and if using it in conjunction with ADFS, also include it in the ADFS OS-Based STIG.
+I cannot stress how crucial this step is.
+In the past, this step was omitted from current documentation, but I am pleased it has now been added.
+However, it remains an easy oversight.
+Without this in place, nothing will work.***

 ```
 Get-ADServiceAccount -Identity $Identity -Properties * | select Prin* Test-ADServiceAccount -Identity $Identity